Best Reflective Gear for Running in the Dark

 What we liked: Affordable, Soft material, carries water well, has a key clip

-What we didn’t like: Small items can fall out of pockets, very stretchy so you might need to size down
+What could be better: Small items can fall out of pockets, very stretchy so you might need to size down

 The FlipBelt Classic is the best affordable winner in our best running belts guide and is available in dozens of colors —including a highly reflective version.
 That is the one we recommend for running in the dark.
 There are also some options in hi-vis colors and all the other colors have a small reflective logo.